Magick of the Coven

 The speckled shell of the incandescent egg was warm to the touch, even though unfertilized.
 The magickal DNA contained within was still potent.
 The spell Jocelyn was about to use required a fertilized dragon egg, but Jocelyn would never harm a precious, vulnerable fetus.
 The very thought made her sick.

-Because of her belief and intention, Jocelyn didn’t need the egg to contain a fetus, even though the spell reiterated over and over that the egg must be fertilized.
+Because of her belief and intention, Jocelyn didn’t need the egg to contain a fetus, even though the spell reiterated over and over again that the egg must be fertilized.

 Magick was all about belief.
 She wasn’t using the dark arts to bring Daemon out of his coma.
-She was using a dark spell—but she’d cleaned the spell with words and intentions that carried no harm or ill intent toward a dragon fetus.
+She was using a dark spell—but she’d cleansed the spell with words and intentions that carried no harm or ill intent toward a dragon fetus.
 She was only trying to liberate Daemon of his hex, not harm a baby dragon in the process by transferring the hex.

-She held the heavy, fragile egg above her head, just as a gust of wind came through the open window of the bedroom.
+She held the heavy, fragile egg above her head, just as another gust of wind came through the open window of the bedroom.
 Jocelyn kept her eyes firmly shut, though she did hear the whoosh of wind play with the flames surrounding her.
 Could see the flicker of all the candles behind her eyelids.

 Next, she took the dragon’s egg and slid the shell all over Daemon, from the tips of his toes to the top of his head.
 Slowly.
 All the while chanting in Hebrew.